Michel Garder

-Michel Garder (20 October 1916 – 3 May 1993) was a Russian-born French author and military man known for his writings about the Soviet Union.
+Michel Garder (20 October 1916 Saratov; 3 May 1993 Paris-Clichy) was a Russian-born French author and military man known for his writings about the Soviet Union.
 He notably predicted in his 1965 book L'Agonie du Régime en Russie Soviétique (The Death Struggle of the Regime in Soviet Russia) that the USSR would collapse by 1970.

 Early years

 Garder was born in Imperial Russia.
 His family belonged to the local aristocracy and his grandfather was a Marshal of the Imperial Russian Army.
 He left Russia aged four during the Russian Civil War and settled to France with his family.

 Military career

 Garder joined the French Army.
 During the Second World War, he fought in 1940 during the German invasion of France.
 He joined the resistance against Nazi occupation.
 He was arrested in 1943 and subsequently detained in several concentration camps.
 After the war, he worked in military intelligence and eventually retired with the rank of colonel.